Sidemount diving: Belt style 'Sump' harness

 In the UK, cave diving was an additional skill learned by cavers to explore flooded parts of a cave system, rather than divers choosing to explore caves.
 The early equipment was little more than cylinders fitted with belt loops and slid onto the standard caver's belay or battery belt along with any extra weights needed to achieve neutral buoyancy, and a caver's belt mounted battery pack.
 This simple sidemount configuration was particularly low profile and suited to small cylinders, and worked well for low visibility, usually fairly shallow dives, which were often more of a crawl or wriggle though tight confines than a swim.

 As penetration distances into caves increased, the basic belt was replaced by a more sturdy harness with shoulder straps and padding on the waist band to distribute the load more comfortably.

 A disadvantage of this arrangement is that the cylinders and lead weights must be fitted to the harness before it is put on.
 This usually required the diver to lie down to fit the harness, and if the cylinders were large, to be assisted to a standing position.

 Equipment

+Harness

+The core item of sidemount diving is the sidemount harness, by which the rest of the equipment is supported.
+There are several styles.